 Digital storage mechanisms need to be tolerant to noise: digits must recover from small jogs and move back to one of their nominal settings.

-A program is a list of instructions:
+A program is a list of instructions (a sequence of things to do in the future):

 The loom is controlled with punched cards that describe the pattern to be woven.